 I generally practice for an hour, choosing to walk around a location and just notice what I see.
 The heart of the practice is to not look for a photo opportunity.
 That may sound contrary.
 After all I do expect to create some photos.
 My suggestion to you is, don’t look for a photo, just observe what you see.
 The photo will come to you.

 If you practice this regularly one day this simple instruction will become part of how you photograph and you will have established a mindful photography practice as part of your intention to live a mindful life.
-Until then keep practising!
+Until then keep practicing!